Festival Policies

 4. PVC and Plastic High Density Foam

-5. Forbidden Materials.
+6. Forbidden Materials.
 The following is a non-exhaustive list of forbidden materials for the construction of homemade props.
 There are certain exceptions that may be made on a case by case basis.

 1. Metal

-2. Glass or Ceramics
+2. Glass or ceramics

-6. Patrons who wish to ask any prop-related questions prior to attending Otafest may do so by sending an email to props@otafest.com.
+7. Patrons who wish to ask any prop-related questions prior to attending Otafest may do so by sending an email to props@otafest.com.

 11. Autographs